KQED News and The California Report

 I Am in the U.S. Legally, But I Do Not Have a Green Card.
 I Am Here under a Different Kind of Visa.
 What Does the Health Law Mean to Me?

 U.S. law includes a wide variety of ways in which immigrants can be "lawfully present," even if they are not green card holders.

 The Affordable Care Act provides benefits to immigrants lawfully present under many different kinds of immigration status.
 You can check this list from the federal government to see if you qualify.

-If you do qualify, please visit the Insurance Marketplace section of this guide to learn more about the benefits available to you.
+If you do qualify, please visit Covered California section of this guide to learn more about the benefits available to you.

 Depending on your income and the number of people in your family, you may be eligible for subsidies to help you pay for insurance.
-If you earn less than 400 percent of poverty (about $46,000 for an individual or $94,000 for a family of four), you likely qualify for a partial or full subsidy.
+If you earn less than 400 percent of poverty ($47,080 for an individual or $97,000 for a family of four), you likely qualify for a subsidy.

 Covered California has a cost calculator so you can estimate how much, if anything, you might have to pay for health insurance.
 The cost calculator will also indicate if you are eligible for Medi-Cal.

 Even if you make too much money to qualify for a subsidy, you can still purchase health insurance on the Covered California marketplace.
 But those who do not qualify for subsidies may choose to consult an insurance broker or do other research, as there may be more options for you outside the Covered California marketplace.

 I Am Lawfully Present and Want My Parents to Immigrate.
 Are They Eligible for Any Benefits?